brightbytes/sql-cms/README.md

 - **Notification**: An association of a Workflow with a User for the purpose of notifying the User whenenever a Run of that Workflow successfully or unsuccessfully completes.

-- **Transform**: A named, optionally-parametrized SQL query that may be optionally associated with an Import or Export DataFile and that specifies one of the following Runners for the SQL:
+- **Transform**: A named, optionally-parametrized SQL query that may be optionally associated with an Import or Export DataFile, and that specifies one of the following Runners for the SQL:

-  - **RailsMigrationRunner**: Evals the contents of the sql field as a Ruby Migration (because hand-writing boilerplate DDL sucks); supports every feature that Rails Migrations support
+  - **RailsMigrationRunner**: Evals the contents of the sql field as a Ruby Migration (because hand-writing boilerplate DDL sucks); supports every feature that Rails Migrations support.
+If preferred, SQL Analysts uncomfortable with Ruby code may use the generic **SqlRunner** described below to author DDL ... though I'd recommend learning Rails Migration syntax, because it's much more convenient.

   - **CopyFromRunner**: Requires association with an Import DataFile, and requires that its sql field be a `COPY ...
 FROM STDIN ...` type of SQL statement

-  - **SqlRunner**: Allows its sql field to be any type of DDL statement (CREATE) or DML statement (INSERT, UPDATE, DELETE, but not SELECT, since that would be pointless) other than those that read from or write to files.
+  - **SqlRunner**: Allows its sql field to be any type of DDL statement (CREATE) or DML statement (INSERT, UPDATE, DELETE, but not SELECT, since that would be pointless) other than those that read from or write to files (COPY, UNLOAD, LOAD).

   - **CopyToRunner**: Requires association with an Export DataFile, and requires that its sql field be a `COPY ...
 TO STDOUT ...` type of SQL statement